 The Jardin des Plantes also has a unique Christmas light display.
 In 2021, illuminated prehistoric animals were placed all through the park.

-Fun Fact: I first heard of the Jardin des Plantes when reading All the Light We Cannot See by Anthony Doerr.
-I knew I needed to spend time here.
+Fun Paris Latin Quarter Fact: I first heard of the Jardin des Plantes when reading All the Light We Cannot See by Anthony Doerr.
+I knew I needed to visit.
 The book was also the inspiration for my first trip to Saint-Malo.

-This Latin Quarter of Paris gem is found at 57 rue Cuvier
+This Paris Latin Quarter gem is found at 57 rue Cuvier

 Closest Métro Stations: Gare d’Austerlitz, Censier Daubenton, Jussieu

-7. Drink Tea In The Latin Quarter At The Grand Mosquée de Paris
+7. The Latin Quarter Paris: Visit The Grand Mosquée

 Pro Travel Tip: See the magnificent wisteria in bloom here in the spring.

-This Latin Quarter of Paris gem is found at 2bis place du Puits de l’Ermite
+This Latin Quarter Paris gem is found at 2bis place du Puits de l’Ermite

 Closest Métro: Place Monge